jfields4733/Jordan/2AndNand/README.md

 Switch the NAND gate to an AND gate.
 Test.
 Try to build a Nand gate with And gates.
 What is the name of the math class that will prove this is impossible?
-What possible departments is this math class offered in?
+What possible university departments is this math class offered in?

 ## TinyProjectb can build AND with two NAND gates
 First create a not gate using one NAND gate.
 Then not the output of the original NAND gate.